Grow your visibility across sports enthusiasts and fans.

 3) Lasith Malinga – 38 Wickets

-On the third spot is none other than Lasith Malinga (also known as "Slinga Malinga '') is a former Sri Lankan cricketer who is widely regarded as one of the greatest limited over bowlers of all time.
-He has taken a total of 38 wickets in just 31 matches with an economy of 7.43.
-He has the bowling average of 20.07 and strike rate of 16.21 in T20 World Cups.
-He captained the Sri Lanka 2014 T20 World Cup winning side.
-In T20 World Cups, His best bowling figures are 5/31 which came against England in 2012 T20 World Cup.
+In the third spot is none other than the Sri Lankan legend Lasith Malinga (also known as "Slinga Malinga ''), who is widely regarded as one of the greatest limited-overs bowlers of all time.
+He recorded a total of 38 wickets in 31 matches with an economy rate of 7.43.
+He had a tournament bowling average of 20.07 and a strike rate of 16.21.
+He captained the Sri Lankan team in the 2014 T20 World Cup-winning side.
+In his T20 World Cup career, his best bowling figures were 5/31, which came against England in the 2012 edition.

 Who do you think will be the next bowler to top this list?